Word History, Family Crest & Coats of Arms

 The surname Word is thought to be derived from a place name in Lancashire, near Chorley.
 Early written versions of the name tend to spell the name beginning with "Wer-," and as such the name is most likely derived from the Old English "wer," or weir, and "denu," which meant valley.

 The surname Word was first found in Hertfordshire where Werric Werden held lands before the taking of the Domesday Survey in 1086.

-Important Dates for the Word family
+Early History of the Word family

 This web page shows only a small excerpt of our Word research.
 Another 93 words (7 lines of text) covering the years 1273, 1352, 1379, 1627, 1535, 1491, 1500, 1476 and 1480 are included under the topic Early Word History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Worden, Wordene, Word, Werden, Warden and others.